web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/typescript.md

 If you want a super fast compiler, and you don't need some custom Babel plugins, then you can use SWC for compilation and minification.

-SWC plugin in Builder supports TypeScript, TSX and legacy decorator, you can check [SWC plugin](/en/plugins/plugin-swc.html).
+SWC plugin in Rsbuild supports TypeScript, TSX and legacy decorator, you can check [SWC plugin](/en/plugins/plugin-swc.html).

 ### Why Babel is the default option